Papers, Please: Development

 Papers, Please was developed by Lucas Pope, a former developer for Naughty Dog on the Uncharted series.
-Pope opted to leave Naughty Dog around 2010, after Uncharted 2: Among Thieves was released, to move to Saitama, Japan, along with his wife Keiko, a game designer herself.
-Part of this move was to be closer to her family, but Pope also had been developing smaller games along with Keiko during his time at Naughty Dog, and wanted to move away from "the definite formula" of the Uncharted series toward developing more exploratory ideas for his own games.
-The two worked on a few independent game titles while there, and they briefly relocated to Singapore to help another friend with their game.
-From his travels in Asia and some return trips to the United States, he became interested in the work of immigration and passport inspectors: "They have a specific thing they’re doing and they’re just doing it over and over again."
-He recognized the passport checking experience, which he considered "tense", could be made into a fun game.
+Around 2010, after the release of Uncharted 2: Among Thieves, Pope left the company to move to Saitama, Japan, with his wife Keiko, a game designer herself.
+The move was partly to be closer to Keiko’s family, but also driven by Pope’s desire to pursue smaller, independent projects.
+While at Naughty Dog, he had been working with Keiko on side projects and wanted to move away from the "definite formula" of the Uncharted games to explore more experimental ideas.
+The couple worked on a few independent titles and briefly relocated to Singapore to assist a friend with another project.
+From his travels in Asia and return visits to the United States, Pope became fascinated with immigration and passport control work, observing that inspectors had "a specific thing they're doing and they're just doing it over and over again."
+He recognized that the "tense" experience of checking passports could form the basis of a fun game.